 The Culture House is a heritage building and its use today takes into consideration the building´s protected and historical value, the building itself is an architectural monument.

-The Culture House serves a common center for Icelandic cultural heritage institutions with high-quality exhibitions on selected national treasures.
+The Culture House serves a common center for Icelandic cultural heritage institutions with high-quality exhibitions on selected national treasures, e.g. the manuscripts that hold the sagas.